Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

 To prove \cref{res:optimal_transport_bound}, we analyze this optimal transport problem.

-First, suppose that $\marg \bm{\th}_i = q_i$, so that the initial and final distributions agree.
-Since $x$ is $q$-cyclically monotone, it follows from a standard result in optimal transport theory \citep[e.g.,][Theorem 5.10, pp.~57--59]{Villani2009} that it is optimal for agent $i$ to keep all mass fixed, i.e., to report truthfully on each problem.
+First, suppose that $\marg \bm{\th}_i = q_i$, so the initial and final distributions agree.
+Since $x$ is $q$-cyclically monotone, it follows from a standard result in optimal transport theory \citep[e.g.,][Theorem 5.10, pp.~57--59]{Villani2009} that keeping all mass fixed is an optimal coupling.

 Next, suppose that $\marg \bm{\th}_i \neq q_i$.
-By a standard property of the total variation norm, there is a \emph{feasible} coupling that moves probability $\| q_i - \marg \bm{\th}_i \|$ and keeps the remaining probability fixed.
+By a standard property of the total variation norm $\| \cdot\|$, there is a \emph{feasible} coupling of $\marg \bm{\th}_i$ and $q_i$ that moves probability $\| q_i - \marg \bm{\th}_i \|$ and keeps the remaining probability fixed.
 But this coupling may not be optimal.
+Instead, the discrepancy between $\marg \bm{\th}_i$ and $q_i$ can trigger a ``cascade of lies.''
+We bound the size of this cascade.
+Since $x$ is $q$-cyclical monotone, we can apply \cref{res:DZ_bound} (\cref{sec:OT}) to conclude that there is an \emph{optimal} coupling that moves at most probability $( | \Th_i| - 1) \| q_i - \marg \bm{\th}_i \|$.
+To prove \cref{res:DZ_bound}, we show that there exists an optimal coupling whose support contains no nontrivial cycles.
+Therefore, the probability moved under this coupling moves along paths in $\Th_i$ such that no path visits the same type twice.
+Thus, each path has length at most $|\Th_i| - 1$.
+The net probability moved (summing over paths) is exactly $\| q_i - \marg \bm{\th}_i\|$.
+Since each path has at most $|\Th_i| - 1$ edges, the total probability moved (summing over edges) is at most $(|\Th_i| -1 ) \| q_i - \marg \bm{\th}_i\|$.

-We show (\cref{res:DZ_bound} in \cref{sec:OT}) that there is an \emph{optimal} coupling that moves at most probability $( | \Th_i| - 1) \| q_i - \marg \bm{\th}_i \|$.
-In \cref{fig:transport},\footnote{We are reinterpreting the single agent to be agent $i$.} observe that the coupling on the left moves probability $1/4 = \| q_i - \marg \bm{\th}_i \|$, and the coupling on the right moves probability $3/4 = ( | \Th_i| - 1) \| q_i - \marg \bm{\th}_i \|$.
-In general, we use $q$-cyclical monotonicity to show that there exists an optimal coupling whose support contains no nontrivial cycles.
-We show that the probability moved under this coupling can be decomposed into weighted paths, each of length at most $|Z| - 1$, such that the weights on the paths sum to at most $\| q - p\|$.
-The weights on the edges therefore sum to at most $(|Z| -1 ) \| q - p\|$. \cref{fig:cascade} illustrates this decomposition for the two couplings from $\marg \bm{\th}_i$ (blue) to $q_i$ (orange).
-Under the left coupling, probability is moved along a single edge, shown as a dotted arrow.
-Under the right coupling, probability is moved along a path with three edges, each shown as a solid arrow.
+We illustrate this argument with the two couplings in \cref{fig:transport}.
+Let $\Th_i = \{A,B,C,D\}$.
+Note that neither coupling contains a nontrivial cycle.
+The coupling on the left moves probability $1/4 = \| q_i - \marg \bm{\th}_i \|$.
+The coupling on the right moves probability $3/4 = ( | \Th_i| - 1) \| q_i - \marg \bm{\th}_i \|$. \cref{fig:cascade} shows the initial distribution $\marg \bm{\th}_i$ in blue and the final distribution $q_i$ in orange.
+In each coupling, the net probability of $1/4$ is moved along one path.
+For the coupling on the left, this path has a single edge, shown as a dotted arrow.
+For the coupling on the right, this path has three edges, shown as solid arrows.